KALAMEZHUTHU

-Kalamezhuthu Pattu Kerral art
+Kalamezhuthu Pattu Kerala art

 Kalamezhuthu is an optimistically drawn floor art, native to South Kerala.
 Kalamezhuthu is synonymous to Rangoli popular in North India.
 Rangoli is a handmade art made using a variety of colors sprinkled on the floor in a particular design.